jeffreysilver/slowcovid-lambdas/docs/drill-progress.md

 For scheduled initiation and reminders, the Drill Progress Context runs cron jobs to trigger reminders and to initiate new drills.
 Those crons query its database to find which reminders/drills to trigger, and then enqueues commands for the Dialog Context.

-The Drill Progress Context also is responsible for initiating drills on demand, in response to a `USER_VALIDATED` event (when a user first validates) or `NEXT_DRILL_REQUESTED` event (when a user requests a new drill by texting "MORE") from the Dialog Context.
+The Drill Progress Context also is responsible for initiating drills on demand in response to an event from the Dialog Context:

+* A `USER_VALIDATED` event indicates that a user has just validated and needs to receive their first drill.
+* A `NEXT_DRILL_REQUESTED` event indicates that a user has requested a new drill (e.g., by texting "MORE").

 ## Data model